Camel Spotting Turkmenistan

 Important Note: From Tatev, our journey will either head north, towards the border into Azerbaijan.
 Or, head south to the border with Iran.
 Both routes come together again in Ashgabat in Turkmenistan.
 Which we take will depend on the current situation with regard to border closures, Caspian Sea ferry operations, and regional security issues.
 We will make a final decision on which route we will take a couple of months before each trip departs.

-Iran route: After crossing into in Iran our first stop will be in Tabriz, where we can explore its impressive Grand Bazaar.
+Iran route: After crossing into Iran our first stop will be in Tabriz, where we can explore its impressive Grand Bazaar.
 We’ll then continue east towards the capital Tehran.
-This is a friendly city, and we can visit the Golestan Palace, several excellent museums, and in the evening perhaps take a walk up from Darband where there are many restaurants and cafes either side of the river which forms the start of the hiking trail up to Mount Tochal.
+This is a friendly city, and we can visit the Golestan Palace, several excellent museums and in the evening perhaps take a walk up from Darband where there are many restaurants and cafes either side of the river which forms the start of the hiking trail up to Mount Tochal.

 Azerbaijan route: On arrival in Azerbaijan we get to visit the 18th Century UNESCO town of Sheki and continue on to the picturesque ancient village of Lahich with its copper beaters and ancient crafts.
 Heading south we visit the mud volcanoes of Qobustan before arriving in the capital of Azerbaijan, Baku.
 Baku has an amazing blend of the old city and the ultra-modern and is fascinating to explore.